-Located in a historical resort of the Swiss Alps, the GLOBE winter school in International Relations provides a unique environment for PhD students intending to situate themselves within the IR discipline.
+The GLOBE winter school in International Relations provides a unique environment for PhD students intending to situate themselves within the IR discipline.
 GLOBE PhD school builds up from the idea to create innovative PhD network workshops with colleagues from Groningen, Lausanne, Oslo, and Erfurt (GLOBE).
-Our focus on recent epistemological advances in non-positivist scholarship delivers expertise through tailor-made roundtables, PhD presentations, walk & talk sessions and collective readings.
+Our focus on recent epistemological advances in non-positivist scholarship delivers expertise through PhD presentations supported by feedback discussions as well as a workshop around the theme « Doing research in times of true uncertainty ».

-- Prof. Jean-Christophe Graz, Professor for International Relations, SSP/IEP/CRHIM
+- Jean-Christophe Graz, Professor of International Relations, SSP/IEP/CRHIM

 - Lucile Maertens, Maître-assistante, SSP/IEP/CRHIM

-- Oliver Kessler, Professor for International Relations, University of Erfurt (DE)
+- Oliver Kessler, Professor of International Relations, University of Erfurt (DE)

 - Luis Lobo-Guerrero, Professor of History and Theory of International Relations, University of Groningen (NL)